 Jan De Bock , Dr.

-Jan has worked as a microscopy expert in different roles since 2003.
+Jan has worked as a microscope professional in different roles since 2003.
 He joined Leica Microsystems in 2011 as a product specialist for confocal microscopy.
-In 2017, he became member of the newly formed Workflow and Application Team responsible for correlative workflows, in particular involving sample preparation and imaging under cryogenic conditions.
+In 2017, he became a member of the application management team where he is also responsible for correlative workflows, involving microscope systems under cryogenic conditions and sample preparation equipment.
+Jan studied biology and earned his PhD in the field of olfactory research.

 New Imaging Tools for Cryo-Light Microscopy